-To help prevent hospital revisits, please review the Zone Guide on the next page and reach out to your surgeon if you have any questions or concerns.
+To help prevent hospital revisits, review the Total Joint Zone Guide on the next page and contact your surgeon if you have any questions or concerns.

-My Total Joint Zone Guide

-If your doctor ordered home care and you have questions, call your home care company:

-Every day you should:

-- Walk often throughout the day with periods of rest Take medications as prescribed - Eat well-balanced meals

-GREEN ZONE

-Great control - These are your goals:

-- Your incision is clean and dry.

-- Pain is controlled with use of pain medications, if needed.

-- You're able to walk short distances.

-YELLOW ZONE

-Caution - Call your orthopedic surgeon if:

-- You're experiencing an increase in swelling and redness, and have drainage and odor around the incision site - There's increased pain, swelling or warmth around the incision site or in either leg

-You have a new increase in pain while walking or you're unable to walk

-ORANGE ZONE

-Alert - Call your primary care physician if you have:

-- A fever higher than 100° F for more than 24 hours

-- Pain or difficultly while urinating

-- Difficulty having a bowel movement

-- Abdominal pain

-- Prolonged nausea or lack of appetite - Change in mood

-RED ZONE

-Emergency - Call 911 or go to the Emergency Room if you have:

-■ Shortness of breath

-Rapid heart rate

-Sudden confusion

-Coughing up blood

-Chest pain

-If you have questions or concerns after your surgery, call the numbers below.
-If you're experiencing a medical emergency, call 911 or go to the closest Emergency Room.

-Orthopedic surgeon: Phone:

-Orthopedic nurse navigator: Phone:

-Home health care provider: Phone:
+f your doctor ordered home care and y ou have questions, call y our home care company: Every day you should: Walk often throughout the day with perio ods of rest Take medicat ions as prescribed Eat well-balanced meals GREEN ZONE Great control - These are your goals: Your incision is clean and dry.
+Pain is controlled with use of pain med ■ You're able to walk short distances.
+YELLOW ZONE Caution - Call your orthopedic surge You're experiencing an increase in pair or have drainage and odor around the There's increased pain, swelling or war around the incision site or in either leg n and swelling, incision site mth You have a new increase in pain while walking or you're unable to walk ORANGE ZONE Alert - Call your primary care physicism A fever higher than 100°F for more than 24 hours ian if you have: Difficulty having a bowel movement ■ Prolonged nausea or lack of appetite Pain or difficulty while urinating Abdominal pain ■ Change in mood RED ZONE Emergency - Call 911 or go to an emergency - Shortness of breath Coughing up blood rgency room if you have Rapid heart rate Chest pain Sudden confusion If you have questions or concerns after a medical emergency, call 911 or go to Orthopedic surgeon: Orthopedic nurse navigator: Home health care provider: an emergency room.
+Phone: